johannesschweig/johannesschweig.github.io/README.md

 Clone this repository.
 There are three branches:
 - main: the deployed files for github pages
 - vueapp: the vue source code of the latest version of the website
+- develop: branch for new features, eventually merged into vueapp
 - old_app: an old version of the website written in pure HTML, CSS, JavaScript, jQuery and Bootstrap.